 The police were talking to a taxi driver, it was Ole—my taxi driver.
 The front end of his cab was damaged.
 A small crowd was gathering, in it were the two goons I had seen the night before at the nightclub.
 That didn't look like a coincidence, so I turned and walked away without looking back.

-When I was around the corner I started to run: away from Billy, the goons, past the pond, then, with my lungs on fire, I ran by the big corrugated metal church and up the hill.
+When I was around the corner I started to run: away from Billy, the goons, through the square by Hotel Borg, past the pond, then, with my lungs on fire, I ran to the big corrugated metal church and then up the hill.

 Presenting my newest toys, a 2012 camera on a 2012 tripod and a 1972 lens.
 It struck me that someone in the design department at Pentax must have had a fondness for the old gear.
 Not only does that lens work with the new camera, but it also looks as if it fits, a perfect match of styling between the eras.
 Recent years have not been kind to the Ashai corporation, they put out a spate of cheap and ugly plastic cameras in the `80s and the `90s when it was beginning to look as if the world of photography was passing it by.
 When digital hit even their mighty 6x7 workhorses fell out of favor.